HeronErin/rug-clone/README.md

 Operators are overloaded to work on Rug types alone or on a combination of Rug types and Rust primitives.
-When at least one operand is an owned Rug type, the operation will consume that type and return a Rug type.
+When at least one operand is an owned value of a Rug type, the operation will consume that value and return a value of the Rug type.
 For example

 ```rust
 use rug::Integer;